 We ensure that assessment of educational needs directly involves the learner, their parents/carer and of course their teacher.
 The Special Educational Needs Coordinator (SENDCo) will also give support to the identification of barriers to learning.
 We have a range of assessment tools available in school.
+If as a result of these assessments, it is decided that your child requires additional support, then you will be informed by your class teacher that your child is on the SEND register.
+This is so their support and progress can be monitored.

 For some learners we may want to seek advice from specialist teams.
 In our school we have access to various specialist services and these may be commissioned from the school budget.
 We have access to services provided by Norfolk County Council, such as the ASD Specialist Support Assistant Team, the Child and Adolescent Mental Health service and the attendance officer, Access through Technology, Virtual School for Sensory support, Specialist Resource Bases (SRB), children's therapy teams: speech and language, occupational physiotherapy and the school nurse.
-Under special circumstances we may commission the services of an educational; psychologist
+Under special circumstances we may commission the services of an educational psychologist